 If you don’t already have a bird feeder, create one.
 You can easily make one from a milk carton or plastic jug with a hole cut in the side and a stick pushed through below.
 And you can also hang a chunk of suet in an mesh onion bag.

-Watch the birds at your feeder often.
+Take time to watch the birds at your feeder.

 PROJECT: Create a bird book – draw the birds that you see and find out more about them.